guilhermefarto/ant-colony-optimization/README.md

 * When the ants leave the anthill and search for food;
 * When the ants find food and return to the anthill (to deposit the food collected);

-Therefore, the simulation will have two trails of pheromones that are reinforced, when ants transit the same path, but also evaporate, when ants cease to transit through it.
+Therefore, the ACO simulation will have two trails of pheromones that are reinforced when ants transit the same path, but also evaporate when they cease to transit through it.

 It is important to mention that the strength (or efficiency) of an ant's pheromone is reduced over time.
-However, when food is found or the anthill is located, its force value will be reseted to the default value.
+However, when food is found or the anthill is located, its pheromone attraction force will be reseted to the default value.

 * **Map.pde**